SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 Fluttershy mused, "Maybe I should try and wake you up again…"

-She tried to shake Applejack gently, but it didn't seem to have any affect.
+She tried to shake Applejack gently, but it didn't seem to have any effect.

 "Applejack, wake up."